chadlung/jsonfeedserver/readme.md

 http://localhost/myfeed/
 ```

-You can create as monay routes as you want:
+You can create as many routes as you want:

 ```
 http://localhost/myfeed/events/